How to Track Amazon Affiliate Links in WordPress

 By using an affiliate link plugin for WordPress, you’ll save time and streamline the process.
 You can easily organize and manage different Amazon affiliate links with a plugin.

-Some amazing features of Pretty Links:
+Some other amazing features of ThirstyAffiliates:

-• Auto-link keywords
+• Autolink keywords

 • Reports

-Add New Pretty Link
+Add ThirstyAffiliates Link

 However, an important note here is that Amazon does not allow cloaking.
 They want it to be clear that, if a user clicks on an Amazon link, that user needs to know that they’re clicking an Amazon link.

-Track Amazon Affiliate Links Using MonsterInsights
+How to Track Amazon Affiliate Links

 Step 1: Install MonsterInsights